This page was last reviewed and updated on November 27th, 2018

 Just to be clear: I am not saying you should buy the full HTML/CSS course!
 In order to get you started, all you need to do is finish the free chapters at the beginning of that course.
 The same applies for all links on this page, I am not endorsing any of their paid materials.

-Once you are done with the guided tutorial, you should be able to write your very first web page and if you ever get stuck, you can check out the HTML tag reference on W3Schools or type your question in the comments area at the bottom and I will be more than happy to help.
+Once you are done with the guided tutorial, you should be able to write your very first web page and if you ever get stuck, you can check out the HTML and CSS sections on W3Schools.

-As an exercise for HTML and CSS - establish as a goal for yourself to build a static website from scratch - let's say you would build the front page product details page of an online store.
+As an exercise for HTML and CSS - establish as a goal for yourself to build a static website from scratch - let's say you would build the product details page of an online store or a cookie recipe page.
+Here's an easy exercise and here's a challenging one.

 Some coders will tell you there's no need to know how the Internet really works in order to start on a path to become a web developer.
 I strongly disagree.
 Basic networking and understanding what HTTP is are the foundation that makes the difference.
 You can't code for the web if you don't understand how a request works, what a response status code is or how domains are found across the web.